Automating your social publishing

-Before beginning to use this feature, you must set up AutoTweet to support the front-end publishing option.
-First, go to AutoTweet's main page and click on the Component Options button.
+Before beginning to use this feature, you must set up Perfect Publisher to support the front-end publishing option.
+First, go to Perfect Publisher Control Panel and click on the Component Options button.
 Find the option titled Cron job mode, enable CRON mode and set it to Yes.
 Below it, you will find the option named Secret word.
-In that box, you have to enter a password which will allow your CRON job to convince AutoTweet that it has the right to publish from the call.
-Think of it as the password required to enter the VIP area of a nightclub.
+In that box, you have to enter a password which will allow your CRON job to convince Perfect Publisher that it has the right to publish from the call.
 After you do it, click the Save button on top to save the settings and close the dialog.

 About Base URL Override, it refers to your site domain https://www.yoursite.com.
-For instance, on our main site, Base URL Override is https://www.extly.com.
+For instance, on our site, Base URL Override is https://www.extly.com (opens new window).

-Most hosts offer a CPanel of some kind.
-There has to be a section for something like "CRON Jobs", "scheduled tasks" and the like.
+Most hosts offer a control panel of some kind.
+There has to be a section for something like "CRON Jobs", "scheduled tasks", and the like.
 The help screen in there describes how to set up a scheduled job.
 One missing part for you would be the command to issue.
-Simply putting the URL in there is not going to work.
+Simply, put the URL in there is not going to work.

-If your host only supports entering a URL in its "CRON" feature, this will most likely not work with AutoTweet.
+If your host only supports entering a URL in its "CRON" feature, this will most likely not work with Perfect Publisher.
 There is no workaround.
 It is a hard limitation imposed by your host.
-We would like to help you, but we can't.
-As always, the only barrier to the different ways we can help you is server configuration.

 # Front-end processing with CRON based on wget command

-If you are on a UNIX-style OS host (usually, a Linux host) you most probably have access to a command line utility called wget.
-It is almost trivial to use:
+If you are on a UNIX-style OS host (usually, a Linux host), you most probably have access to a command-line utility called wget.

 Sample command for a specific platform:

-Do not forget to surround the URL in double quotes.
-If you don't, the command will fail and it will be your fault!
-The reason is that the ampersand is also used to separate multiple commands in a single command line.
-If you don't use the double quotes at the start and end of the publishing URL, your host will think that you tried to run multiple commands and load your site's homepage instead of the front-end publishing URL.
+Do not forget to surround the URL in double-quotes.
+If you don't, the command will fail, and it will be your fault!
+The reason is that the ampersand is also used to separate multiple commands in a single command-line.
+If you don't use the double-quotes at the start and end of the publishing URL, your host will think you tried to run multiple commands and load your site's homepage instead of the front-end publishing URL.

 If you are unsure, check with your host.
-Sometimes you have to get from it the full path to wget for CRON to work, thus turning the above command line to something like:
+Sometimes you have to get from it the full path to wget for CRON to work, thus turning the above command-line into something like:

 Contact your host; they usually have a nifty help page for all this stuff.
 Read also the section on CRON jobs below.